T0astBread/sctest/README.md

 If you need to debug some initialization steps, set the `SCT_DEBUG_WAIT` environment variable.
-If it contains the substring `execer` or `monitor`, the respective processes will wait for ten seconds before doing any meaningful work, giving you time to attach a debugger.
+If it contains the substring `execer` or `monitor`, the respective processes will wait for Delve to attach.

 In VS Code, the `Execer` and `Monitor` launch configurations can be used to *connect to* the respective headless debuggers.
 They do not